Learn the Complete Step-By-Step Process to Get Your Product Ideas Into the Market

 - What market information do companies want about my invention?

-- How do I contact companies and get the right person on the phone?
+- How do I contact companies and get the right person?

 - What's the right submission process?

-- How do I know when a company is interested in my idea?
+- How do I know when a company is interested in my invention?

 - How can I negotiate a good deal?